briankrik24/brian-krikorian-projects/steam-analytics-platform/README.md

-# Steam Analytics Platform
+# 🎮 Steam Analytics Platform

-An end-to-end Analytics Engineering project that transforms raw Steam game data into an analytics-ready dataset for SQL and Power BI reporting.
+An end-to-end analytics engineering project that transforms raw Steam game data into an analytics-ready dataset using a Medallion Architecture (Bronze → Silver → Gold), with automated profiling, data validation, and business-focused transformations.

-## Project Overview

-This project demonstrates a modern ELT pipeline using a Medallion Architecture (Bronze → Silver → Gold).

-The pipeline:

-- Downloads the latest Steam dataset from Kaggle
-- Stores raw source data in a Bronze layer
-- Profiles and validates raw data quality
-- Cleans and standardizes the dataset into a Silver layer
-- Validates transformation results
-- Builds an analytics-ready Gold layer *(in progress)*
-- Loads the final dataset into DuckDB for SQL analytics
+The finished dataset is designed for SQL analytics and an interactive Power BI game discovery dashboard.
-- Visualizes insights in Power BI

 ---

+## Project Goals

+- Build a production-style ETL pipeline using Python and Pandas
+- Implement a Medallion Architecture
+- Validate data quality at every stage
+- Create an analytics-ready semantic layer
+- Load curated data into DuckDB
+- Build an interactive Power BI dashboard for exploring Steam games

+---

-# Architecture
+## Project Architecture

 ```
-Kaggle Dataset
+Steam Dataset
       │
       ▼
 download_dataset.py